Website Image Skip to Content

 According to the U.S. Bureau of Labor Statistics, the construction industry accounted for over a third (34%) of all fatal occupational industries in NYC in 2017 and 2018.

 A construction accident can happen to anyone, even the most cautious worker.
-At The O’Connor Law Firm, we understand that construction accident injuries can have a devastating effect on a worker’s life.
+At O’Connor Injury Law, we understand that construction accident injuries can have a devastating effect on a worker’s life.
 That’s why we are committed to helping injured workers and their families obtain the compensation they deserve.

-Why Choose The O’Connor Law Firm For My Brooklyn Construction Accident Case?
+Why Choose O’Connor Injury Law For My Brooklyn Construction Accident Case?

 Our founding member Brian J. O’Connor is a former construction accident defense lawyer, having represented some of the largest general contractors, developers and property owners in the NYC construction industry.
 Brian has a unique perspective with valuable insight into the tactics and tricks used by the construction industry and its insurance companies to deny, delay and defend legitimate construction accident claims.

-The O’Connor Law Firm has a proven track record of success and a well-deserved reputation for winning personal injury cases for injured workers in NYC since 2006.
+O’Connor Injury Law has a proven track record of success and a well-deserved reputation for winning personal injury cases for injured workers in NYC since 2006.
 Brian has successfully recovered millions in settlements and verdicts for workers injured in construction accidents.

-If you or your family member has been injured in a construction accident in Brooklyn or throughout New York City, do not hesitate to contact The O’Connor Law Firm to help you obtain fair and full compensation for your damages and losses.
+If you or your family member has been injured in a construction accident in Brooklyn or throughout New York City, do not hesitate to contact O’Connor Injury Law to help you obtain fair and full compensation for your damages and losses.

 What Every Worker Needs to Know About Construction Accidents in Brooklyn